mmarchetti90/DiagnosticRNASeq/README.md

 - OUTRIDER is included in the docker image;

-- SPOT does not currently work since it still uses pystan 2, while the docker image contains pystan 3;
+- SPOT was updated to use pystan 3;